Imre Czomba: Why the Sun and the Moon live in the sky ft. Chloe x Halle (Vogue Magazine US)

-In 2021, Imre Czomba has an opportunity to compose music for a short film for VOGUE magazine called "Why the Sun and the Moon Live in the Sky" based on a Nigerian folktale.
-The director is the iconic Julie Dash, and the two lead actresses are Halle Bailey and Chloe Bailey.
-They are the Chloe x Halle R&B musical duo.
+In 2021, he composed the score for the Vogue short film Why the Sun and the Moon Live in the Sky, directed by Julie Dash and starring Halle Bailey and Chloe Bailey of Chloe x Halle.

 Theatre

-In 2000, Imre's career took a different turn when he was asked to compose music for several successful plays such as Merlin Theatre's Deathtrap.
-That experience led to a meeting with choreographer Sandor Roman, with whom Imre developed the unique harmony of dance and music for ExperiDance.
+In 2000, Imre's career took a different turn when he was asked to compose music for several plays such as Merlin Theatre's Deathtrap.
+That experience led to a meeting with choreographer Sandor Roman, with whom Imre developed work for ExperiDance.
 The dance group is committed to the heritage of Hungarian folk dance.
-Imre is successfully composing an outstanding music repertoire built around Hungarian folk music but also manages to step outside its boundaries.
-This new musical direction has turned into a romantic and grandiose part of world music.
-These stage shows are regularly played on the main stages of Budapest's top theaters and in bigger cities countrywide as guest performances.
-He has many successful musical plays, such as Birth of a Country(2007).
-The shows were performed with 250 dancers and 10 singers at Budapest's most famous Hero Square.
-Untouchables(2012) played at the Margaret Island Open-Air Stage, and The Taming of the Shrew (Makrancos Kata)(2013) played at the RaM Colosseum.
+Imre composed a music repertoire built around Hungarian folk music, but also steps outside its boundaries.
+These stage shows are regularly played on the stages of Budapest's theaters and in bigger cities countrywide as guest performances.
+He has many musical plays, such as Birth of a Country(2007).
+The shows were performed with 250 dancers and 10 singers at Budapest's Hero Square.
+Untouchables (2012) played at the Margaret Island Open-Air Stage, and The Taming of the Shrew (Makrancos Kata) (2013) played at the RaM Colosseum.

 Sporting Events Official Songs

 In 2006, Imre also had the opportunity to compose the official song for the 2006 European Aquatics Championships.
 Sports lovers all over the continent enjoyed the song, and it went platinum on the day of its CD release.
 This led to Imre composing the Hungarian Olympic Team's official song in 2008, the Judo European Championship's official song in 2013, and Evgeni Plushenko's Russian National Championship and Winter Olympic Music.
-Imre song is the official song of the Judo World Championship in 2021, it's called “Judo for you”.
+Imre's song is the official song of the Judo World Championship in 2021.